 Think about how what you've done in the past can align with what you will do as a PA.
 Without making a huge leap, expand on those prior experiences that helped you build skills that will be useful in the future.

 One last note: Some of your experiences may be long ago, and maybe you can't find your supervisor's information or specific details about the experience.

 First, judge where it's relevant enough to include.
 If it is, do your best to add in the details.
 Your recent experience is most important, so don't stress if you can't find the phone number for your boss from six years ago.

 You should, however, always say "yes" to authorizing contact with the organization or individual when prompted on the CASPA application, even if you don't have all of the details available.
 If it's important enough for you to include, you should allow it to be verified.
 It seems strange if you don't.

 Pretty straightforward, right?
 When you're faced with the CASPA experience descriptions, just stick to the facts and only include what's relevant.

 The application process is painful enough.
 Make this part easy by not stressing over the blank spaces.

-If you want a second look at your application by someone who's seen hundreds, check out my CASPA application review service, available as an add-on to any Personal statement review.
+If you want a second look at your application by someone who's seen hundreds, check out my Application Bundles for one-on-one guidance through the entire application process.